Attention: 19th century

-Hermann von Helmholtz also contributed to the field of attention relating to the extent of attention.
-Von Helmholtz stated that it is possible to focus on one stimulus and still perceive or ignore others.
-An example of this is being able to focus on the letter u in the word house and still perceiving the letters h, o, s, and e.
+Hermann von Helmholtz also contributed to attention research, showing that it is possible to focus on one stimulus while still perceiving others.
+For example, one can fixate on the letter "u" in the word "house" while still perceiving "h", "o", "s", and "e".

-One major debate in this period was whether it was possible to attend to two things at once (split attention).
-Walter Benjamin described this experience as "reception in a state of distraction."
-This disagreement could only be resolved through experimentation.

-In 1890, William James, in his textbook The Principles of Psychology, remarked:
+A major debate of this period concerned whether it was possible to attend to two things at once (split attention).
+William James, in The Principles of Psychology, provided an influential definition:

 Everyone knows what attention is.
 It is the taking possession by the mind, in clear and vivid form, of one out of what seem several simultaneously possible objects or trains of thought.
 Focalization, concentration, of consciousness are of its essence.
 It implies withdrawal from some things in order to deal effectively with others, and is a condition which has a real opposite in the confused, dazed, scatterbrained state which in French is called distraction, and Zerstreutheit in German.

-James differentiated between sensorial attention and intellectual attention.
-Sensorial attention is when attention is directed to objects of sense, stimuli that are physically present.
-Intellectual attention is attention directed to ideal or represented objects; stimuli that are not physically present.
-James also distinguished between immediate or derived attention: attention to the present versus to something not physically present.
-According to James, attention has five major effects.
-Attention works to make us perceive, conceive, distinguish, remember, and shorten reactions time.
+James distinguished between sensorial attention (to physically present stimuli) and intellectual attention (to imagined or remembered objects).
+He also differentiated immediate from derived attention and identified five major effects of attention: it influences perception, conception, discrimination, memory, and reaction time.